CrossRef/pdfextract/readme.md

 The latest version of pdf-extract is **0.0.7**.
 As such it is in active development and should not be expected to work out of the box for your PDFs.
-However, if you're lucky, or by tweaking pdf-extract's setting you should be able to get reasonable results when extracting regions of text, column boundries, headers, footers, scholarly references and so on.
+However, if you're lucky, or by tweaking pdf-extract's setting you should be able to get reasonable results when extracting regions of text, column boundaries, headers, footers, scholarly references and so on.

 The development of pdf-extract has so far concentrated on the extraction of unstructured